jfbarras/slimy-snake/README.md

 Statistics, like the top ten scores this session, are displayed in a mid-left overlay.

-Visual debugging, like food collection sector and snake turn radius, can be changed with **Y**.
+Visual debugging, like food collection sector, can be changed with **Y**.

 ## New Features
 Statistics and visual debugging are available even if the player fully controls the snake.